-This course requires a 700 hour-1,000-hour mental health counseling experience under supervision in an approved community setting and attending on-campus seminars.
+This course requires a 700 hour-1,000hour mental health counseling experience under supervision in an approved community setting and attending on-campus seminars.
 Internship focus is on the identification, application, and evaluation of theories, techniques, and interventions for facilitating client growth.
 The seminar involves case presentations, professional topics, and self-reflection.
+Prerequisites & Notes Offered: fall.
+Credits: 6

-ED 651 - Internship/Seminar in Clinical Mental Health Counseling п
+ED 651 - Internship/Seminar in Clinical Mental Health Counseling II

 ED 651 is a continuation of ED 650.
 Students remain at their internship site and the focus is on developing advanced evaluation, counseling, and intervention skills.
 Professional identity is emphasized.
-Offered: spring
+Prerequisites & Notes Offered: spring